Interior French Doors

+You check the rough opening to make sure it's wide enough and tall enough for the door.
 It's important to realize the first thing to get right as you begin to tackle your double interior french doors is the rough opening.
 This is the hole in the wall where the door fits.

 I prefer to have my rough openings at least one-half inch wider than the overall unit size of the door.
 The unit size is the overall height and width of the frame that the doors hang from.